-We recently interviewed Shelby Williford, a member of the Alpha Phi Omega co-ed fraternity at NC State University.
+We interviewed Shelby Williford, a member of the Alpha Phi Omega co-ed fraternity at NC State University.
 The fraternity adopted a part of Rocky Branch Creek in 2016.
-Hear what Shelby has to say about her experience volunteering with the Stormwater Management Division.
+Read about what Shelby has to say about her experience volunteering with the Stormwater Management Division.

 Why did you become a volunteer?

 The fraternity was founded on the principles of the Boy Scouts of America.
 So, I need to meet certain service and scouting hour requirements to stay in the fraternity.
 Scouting hours involve service projects that work with local scouting troops, kids who live in Raleigh, or that are focused on the outdoors.
-The Adopt-a-Stream program is a perfect way to get those hours while also serving our local community.
+Adopting a stream is a perfect way to get those hours while also serving our local community.

 Why did you choose to adopt this stream?